a2stuff/a2d/mgtk/MGTK.md

 #### SetDeskPat ($50)
 Set new desktop pattern.
 Note that this does NOT redraw anything.
-Applications can show/hide a full-screen window to force a redraw.
+Applications can use `RedrawDeskTop` to force a redraw.

 Parameters:
 ```